-Licensing and security: what trust in online casinos is built on
+Licensing and security: what builds trust in online casinos

 What is a casino license and why is it needed?

-A license is an official permit to operate a casino issued by a state or independent regulator.
+A license is an official casino permit issued by a state or independent regulator.
 It confirms that the operator:

 • Has honest gaming software